"An immersion in the reality of pediatric patient care"

 - Integrate simulation-based orientation to all new facilities and equipment.

 - Evaluate and enhance system preparedness for low frequency/high risk events

 - Develop and implement competency-based training and assessment measures for individuals and teams

 - Improve early recognition of patients at risk for adverse outcomes

-- Debriefing area to reflect on the simulation experience
+- Two debriefing/conference rooms to reflect on the simulation experience.

 In Situ Simulation